-Yumiko Shimabukuro's core research and teaching interests lie in the areas of comparative political economy and social welfare policy with a regional expertise in Northeast Asia.
-She is the Director of the Urban and Social Policy concentration for the Executive MPA program and serves as the faculty director of the Global Leadership Development Training initiative.
+Dr. Yumiko Shimabukuro's core research and teaching interests lie in the areas of comparative political economy and social welfare policy with a regional expertise in Northeast Asia.
+She is the Director of the Urban and Social Policy concentration for the Executive MPA program and an Associate in Research at the Harvard Reischauer Institute and the Weatherhead East Asian Institute.

 Professor Shimabukuro received an MIA in International Economics from Columbia University, a PhD in Political Economy from the Department of Political Science at MIT, and a Post-Doctoral Fellowship from Harvard University.
 She is the recipient of the Harvard Teaching Excellence Award and the Columbia University-SIPA Outstanding Teaching Award.